byaxb/recor/README.md

 ## License

-This project is licensed under GPL-3.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under GPL-3.0 License.

 ## Support & Feedback